rikhuijzer/xrcf/arnoldc/README.md

 }
 ```

-What this shows is that the compiler has converted the ArnoldC code to MLIR.
+What this shows is that the compiler has converted the ArnoldC code to [MLIR code](https://mlir.llvm.org/).
 It also added a 0 return value to the `main` function.
 This ensures that the program will return a 0 status code, which is the convention for programs that didn't crash.

-Although this MLIR code looks nice, Arnold programmers probably want to run the code.
+Although this MLIR code looks nice (or at least more so than ArnoldC), let's get it to run.
 To do so, let's convert the MLIR code to LLVM IR by running all the required passes in order:

 ```sh